 We continue to develop our business to meet the needs of our clients.
 Development comprises geographic platform expansion, service lines, sectors and investment products.

-Our geographic focus remains on the 30 principal urban economic centres that dominate the European real estate markets.
-Our non-domestic clients, in particular, have a requirement for complex, bundled services on large-scale assets in these markets.
+We continue to focus on the 30 principal urban economic centres that dominate the European real estate markets.
+Our non-domestic clients have a requirement for complex, bundled services on large scale assets in these markets.

 We are committed to reducing our own and our sector’s impact on the environment.
 We will continue to develop our responsible investment programme, working with agencies such as the PRI, GRESB, IIGCC, TCFD and Better Buildings Partnership to deliver transparent improvements to our managed portfolios.

 Our UK track record is benchmarked against the MSCI Index and is compliant with the Global Investment Performance Standards (GIPS).
-In the UK we have an exceptional performance track record; we have won 16 prestigious MSCI performance awards since 2000 and we also received an award for the top performing fund on a 10 year basis in the UK and in Europe in 2022.
-Our house performance has beaten the MSCI benchmark by 1.7% pa on average over the past 20 years to December 2021.
+In the UK we have an exceptional performance track record; we have won 17 prestigious MSCI performance awards since 2000 and we also received an award for the top performing fund on a 10-year basis in the UK and we were the winner of the European long-term risk-adjusted relative return award in 2023.
+Our house performance has beaten the MSCI benchmark by 1.6% pa on average over the past 10 years to December 2022.
 In Continental Europe, we won the ‘Pierre d’Or’ as Best Asset Manager of the year and the European Pensions award for Best Asset Manager reflecting our work for a range of value-add strategies in offices, residential and logistics.

 DTZ Investors complies with applicable laws and regulations.
 The firm operates a Global Code of Ethics for its businesses that includes its investment and asset management operations.
 The Board establishes the compliance framework for its entities and is implemented by Senior Management.
 In addition, the Group Compliance Manager works to ensure compliance of the firm’s regulated activities and retains third-party auditors to monitor compliance.